We compare prices from hundreds of airlines so you can find the best deal for you.

 Puglia has two international airports: Bari (BRI) and Brindisi (BDS).

-Ryanair offers cheap flights to both airports from London Stansted, while Alitalia connects travellers from London Heathrow wishing to land in Bari or Brindisi.
+Ryanair offers cheap flights from London Stansted to Bari and Brindisi, plus seasonal services from Liverpool to Bari and from Manchester to Brindisi.
+Alitalia connects travellers from London Heathrow wishing to land in Bari or Brindisi.
 British Airways and easyJet also connect the capital with Italy’s Puglia region.

 The main islands of Italy have their own airports, meaning you can fly direct from the UK.